-For many years Tim Goulding has worked in series, often spending three or four years on one subject.
-These collections can be radically different in both style and content but always stay true to a response to what appears in his life both visually and emotionally.
+Tim Goulding tends to work in series, often spending three or four years on one subject.
+These collections may be radically different in both style and content but always stay true to a response to what appears in his life both visually and emotionally.
 The modus operandi remains ‘see and play’

 The Lavit Gallery is delighted to present a solo exhibition of new work by Goulding from his latest series Music.